Accelerating Reduction and Scan Using Tensor Core Units: Evaluation

-Although we can use the layout information to shuffle registers to address (3), we express the cast in terms of load/store available through the WMMA API.
+Although we can use the layout information to shuffle registers to address (3), we opt instead to express the cast in terms of load/store APIs available through the WMMA API.
 For example, to cast a matrix in the \texttt{matrix\_a} format to \texttt{matrix\_b} format, we first store the matrix into shared memory and then perform a load from memory to \texttt{matrix\_b}.
-These extensions can be leveraged by compiler runtimes to perform casting between fragment kinds.

-We observe that API extensions using fragment layout information requires less block synchronization, uses less shared-memory --- resulting in an increased performance by up to $5\%$ for our algorithms.
-For brevity we omit these results.
+Using our API extensions for fragment layout information requires less block synchronization --- which increases the performance of our implementation by up to $5\%$.
+Since relying on fragment layout information is not portable, we omit these results.